-Francisco was rebuilt along the same grid and plan that existed prior to the earthquake.
+1909: "Although the Great 1906 San Francisco Earthquake and Fires offered a prime opportunity to implement either the Burnham or Cahill plans, the idealism of a formal, grand plan lost out to eagerness to rebuild the city quickly."40 Much of San Francisco was rebuilt along the same grid and plan that existed prior to the earthquake.
 However, by 1909 civic leaders were interested in revisiting Burnham's plan, so they asked him to revise and update it.
 Burnham's colleague, Willis Polk, led the revision effort.
 Hearing of this, Bernard J.S.
 Cahill also revised his 1904 plan and voiced his concern that the Burnham Plan would be too expensive to implement.
-Based on his previous interaction with Daniel Burnham and his associates before the earthquake and fire, Cahill felt disrespected and "thus began a campaign to frustrate any civic center campaign"40 that would implement Burnham's plan.
-The buildout of Civic Center reflects more of what Cahill envisioned, but "in recompense for his obstructionist position, Cahill had no official role with the Civic Center Commission, nor did he receive any credit for his contribution to the design."41
+Based on his previous interaction with Daniel Burnham and his associates before the earthquake and fire, Cahill felt disrespected and "thus began a campaign to frustrate any civic center campaign"41 that would implement Burnham's plan.
+The buildout of Civic Center reflects more of what Cahill envisioned, but "in recompense for his obstructionist position, Cahill had no official role with the Civic Center Commission, nor did he receive any credit for his contribution to the design."42